2024 Apalachee High School shooting: Background

 Apalachee High School is a public high school located in Barrow County, Georgia, about 50 mile northeast of Atlanta.
-It is part of the Barrow County School District and has about 1,900 students.
-All Georgia schools are legally required to complete at least one active shooter drill by October 1, each academic year.
+It is part of the Barrow County School District and had around 1,900 students enrolled at the time.
+All schools in the state of Georgia are legally required to complete at least one active shooter drill yearly by October 1.

-Georgia has some of the most lax gun laws in the United States.
-The sale of semi-automatic rifles is legal and requires no permit or gun safety course.
-Georgia also has no safe-storage law.
-A few weeks before the shooting, a group of Georgia lawmakers attempted to pass firearm safety legislation, offering a $300 tax credit to gun owners who purchase safes.
-The bill was rejected.
+Georgia has some of the least restrictive gun laws in the United States.
+The sale of semi-automatic rifles is legal in the state.
+A background check is required for purchase from a licensed dealer.
+Georgia also has no child access prevention law or red flag law.
+However, carrying a firearm into a government building or school is illegal under state law.

-One week before the shooting, all teachers at the school were issued a form of ID called Centegix, which includes a panic button for any potential active situation in the school.
-The technology also includes "dynamic digital mapping with real-time locating capabilities".
-Classroom doors at the school lock automatically once shut and require opening from inside if the person entering does not have a key.
+Roughly one week before the shooting, teachers at the school were issued a form of identification with a panic button that can be pressed during any "active situation".
+Classroom doors at the school also lock automatically once shut and require opening from the inside if someone entering does not have a key.